ashercsulb/isx45-IntAppDev/tutorials/ejs.md

 You processed forms using the default application/x-www-form-urlencoded and the multipart/form-data encoding types.

 Optional:
-You can revert the form back to the default encodying type: application/x-www-form-urlencoded.
+You can revert the form back to the default encoding type: application/x-www-form-urlencoded.

 ### Form AJAX
 When using AJAX, we prevent the default synchronous POST.
 The form will retain the data the user entered.